 The Term “Weed control” covers a wide range of activities carried out by Perfect Ground Solutions Ltd.

 If we take a simple definition of a weed as “a plant that is in the wrong place”, we can see that weed control can mean different things.
-The term covers eradication, control and management of anything from small weeds on drives and patios to large shrubs such as buddleia, from nettles to Giant Hogweed and Japanese Knotweed and most common for use, selective weed control in areas such as sports pitches and grassland where we are looking to remove the broad-leaved weeds without harming the grass.
+The term covers eradication, control and management of anything from small weeds on drives and patios to using selective herbicides to control weeds in areas such as lawns, sports pitches and grassland where we are looking to remove the broad-leaved weeds without harming the grass.

 Over recent years, Perfect Ground Solutions has become involved in the management of vegetation on larger properties where pernicious weeds have become a problem and the client has wanted to put in place a programme to reduce these weeds and encourage a more diverse plant population.
 This we have done on footpaths, in ancient woods and on river banks.
 After careful though and planning, we use a variety of different herbicides and application techniques and over several years, can make a huge difference to the aesthetic nature of an area.